bhyunyi/RNA-Sequencing-Analysis-Pipeline/README.md

 # Below are the directions to use this RNA-Seq analysis Pipeline.

-## Part 1: Running Kallisto Pseudoalignment and Pseudobam generation
+## Part 1A: Running Kallisto Pseudoalignment and Pseudobam generation

 The “Run_Kallisto_pseudobam.sbatch” takes an input of an RNA sequenced sample name, and an optional input of a kallisto reference index name.
 First, FastQC is used to perform quality control on the fastq files of the sample.
 Then, Trimgalore is used to trim the reads of the raw data.
 Trimgalore performs another round of FastQC on the trimmed reads and outputs the trimmed reads into a specified output folder.
 These trimmed reads are analyzed using Kallisto, resulting in outputs that specify transcript counts and a pseudobam file.

 Change the following lines in “Run_Kallisto_pseudobam.sbatch” based on the RNA sequencing experiment and location of the raw data and kallisto index.

+Line 14: --overlay /path/to/environment/envir.ext3:ro \
+- Input the path to the singularity overlay environment that is needed to run this script.

-Line 14: index="Homo_sapiens.GRCh38.cdna.all_kallisto.idx"
+Line 21: index="Homo_sapiens.GRCh38.cdna.all_kallisto.idx"
 - The default index is set to a kallisto index of the human genome GRCh38 that lives in the truong lab projects directory.
-Lines 70 and 75 call on this kallisto index in which the location in the truong lab projects folder is specified.
+Lines 71 and 76 call on this kallisto index in which the location in the truong lab projects folder is specified.
 Change this index file name to the desired index if the default human genome index is not meant to be used for a specific RNA sequencing experiment.
 Change the index directory locations in lines 70 and 75 if the locations are changed.
 You can also specify a different index name within the same directory using the “-index” call at the command line when executing this sbatch script.

-Line 26: BASE=/path/to/sample/fastqs/${sample}
+Line 33: BASE=/path/to/sample/fastqs/${sample}
 - Input the path to the raw data fastq files where it says “/path/to/sample/fastqs/”.
 Keep the “${sample}” variable as is at the end of the file path.

-Line 27: OUT=/path/to/output/directory/${sample}
+Line 34: OUT=/path/to/output/directory/${sample}
 - Input the path in which the RNA seq outputs will be deposited after analysis is performed.
 Replace “/path/to/output/directory/” with the desired output file path, while keeping the “${sample}” variable as is at the end of the file path.

-Line 34: module load kallisto/0.46.1
+Line 79: --single -l 180 -s 20 \
+- Change the “-l” and “-s” commands based on the fragment lengths and the standard deviation of the fragment lengths of the single end sequencing experiments.
+- THE METHOD TO FIND -L AND -S VALUES ARE IN PART 1B BELOW

+Lines 71 and 76: conda run -n kallisto_0461
-- Change this to load the most recent version of kallisto ONLY IF pseudobam generation is not required.
+- Delete this bit before the "kallisto quant" command to load the most recent version of kallisto ONLY IF pseudobam generation is not required.
 Versions of kallisto following 0.46.1 are not capable of producing pseudobam files.
-If an updated version of kallisto is to be used then delete lines 72 and 77 to prevent the pseudobam command from executing.
+If an updated version of kallisto is to be used then delete lines 73 and 78 to prevent the pseudobam command from executing.

-Line 78: --single -l 180 -s 20 \
-- Change the “-l” and “-s” commands based on the fragment lengths and the standard deviation of the fragment lengths of the single end sequencing experiments.
-- THE METHOD TO FIND -L AND -S VALUES ARE IN DEVELOPMENT AND WILL BE ADDED TO THIS REPOSITORY SOON.

 To run the sbatch file, the user must use the terminal, navigate to the directory that contains the “Run_Kallisto_pseudobam.sbatch” script, and call upon the script in the following format: